How to use Javascript ES8 feature: async / await

 some data that needs to be fetched first, you can just use

-get the data and pass it on.
+await get the data and pass it on.
 Essentially there’s no

-need to pass a callback or nest a Promise.then()
+need to pass a callback or nest a Promise.then().

-So remember whatever the returned result, async
+So remember whatever the returned result, async wraps it in a

 async function getMeSomeFood() {